-The lovely feature also sits on privately owned land.
-Not surprisingly, the owners subsequently turned the area into a tourist attraction.
+- In addition, the startlingly lovely feature also presently sits on privately owned land.
+Not surprisingly, however, the current owners of the property subsequently turned the area into a comparatively popular tourist attraction.

-This virtually unknown, and quite literally hidden site, forms the only warm water destination for scuba diving found within the continental United States.
+- Finally, this virtually unknown, and quite literally hidden site also holds a singular distinction.
+That’s because, in addition to everything else, it represents the only warm water destination for scuba diving found on its continent.

-Geological evidence indicates that Homestead Caldera formed nearly 10,000 years ago.
-It is only one of many in the region.
-The impressive dome itself measures approximately 55 ft (16.7 m) in height.
-It also spans roughly 400 ft (122 m) in its diameter.
+Firstly, geological evidence indicates that Homestead Caldera formed nearly 10,000 years ago.
+Furthermore, it constitutes only one of many found throughout the region.
+The impressive dome itself measures roughly 55 ft (16.7 m) in height.
+That dome also spans roughly 400 ft (122 m) in diameter.

-The structure, mainly composed of limestone, formed over time by minerals deposited from the geothermal spring.
-As a result of internal pressure, the dome pushed outward.
-Imagine the pressures required.
+Secondly, the marvelous structure remains mainly composed of limestone, and formed gradually over time.
+This remarkable formation occurred via the depositing of minerals from the geothermal spring.
+Subsequently, as a result of internal pressure, the newly-formed dome itself pushed outward.

-An ongoing archaeological project works to retrieve objects left behind over time by thoughtless humans from the silt.
+Additionally, an ongoing archaeological project works to retrieve objects left behind over time by thoughtless humans from the silt.
 These include coins and antique firearms.
-Those (and numerous other objects) are retrieved from the silt deposits that line the bottom of the hot spring.
+Those, and numerous other objects, are retrieved from the silt deposits that line the bottom of the hot spring.

-The water has a typical depth of nearly 65 ft (19.8 m), while the silt itself measures roughly 14 ft (4.3 m) deep in places.
-This makes locating, not to mention retrieving, the various paraphernalia difficult.
+Also, the water found at the site has a typical,and somewhat surprising, depth of nearly 65 ft (19.8 m).
+Meanwhile the silt itself measures roughly 14 ft (4.3 m) deep in places.
+This extreme depth makes locating, not to mention retrieving, the various paraphernalia difficult.

-Fortunately, however, the owners have committed to every effort to return the site to its natural pristine condition, as well as exploring the history surrounding the site.
+Fortunately, however, the owners have committed to every effort to return the site to its natural pristine condition.
+Those same individuals have also committed to exploring the history surrounding the site, as well.